Letter R Guide

 Bubble

-Do: Round the shoulder and bowl softly, then drop a clear leg from the join so the R still separates from P at first glance.
+Do: Round the bowl softly, then make the leg leave the join clearly enough that the R still separates from P on first read.

-Avoid: Avoid hiding the leg inside the lower curve; once the kick disappears the letter reads like a soft P.
+Avoid: Do not hide the leg inside the lower curve; once the kick disappears, you are just drawing a soft P.

 Open Bubble